huangyz0918/termax/README.md

 ## Quick Start

-After installation, you'll need to configure the LLM.
-A setup guide will automatically launch the first time you use Termax.
+After installation, you'll need to configure the LLM (e.g., setup the OpenAI API Key).
+A setup guide will automatically launch the first time you use
+Termax.
 Alternatively, you can manually initiate configuration at any time by running `t config` or `termax config`.

 #### Ask Commands